astatiner/astatiner/README.md

-I like trains and programming, though I am like very bad at it.
+I like to say I am a programmer.